opendocsg/slw-judgments-backfill/2007_SGHC_153/report.md

  (c) Deutsche Bank did not sell the Pledged Shares for proper purpose and in good faith.

 35     Beckkett made these complaints on the basis that a mortgagee exercising a power of sale has a duty to act in good faith and to take reasonable care to obtain the true market value or the proper price for the property.
-It relied on the Court of Appeal’s decision in _Lee Nyet Khiong v Lee Nyet Yun Janet_ [1997] 2 SLR 713 (“ _Lee Nyet Khiong_ ”).
+It relied on the Court of Appeal’s decision in _Lee Nyet Khiong v Lee Nyet Yun Janet_ <span class="citation">[1997] 2 SLR 713</span> (“ _Lee Nyet Khiong_ ”).

 36     In _Lee Nyet Khiong_ , the appellant made a loan to the respondent, for which the respondent executed a mortgage of her property in favour of the appellant as security.
 When the respondent failed to repay the loan, the appellant sold the property.
 The sale by tender was advertised in The Straits Times for one day.
 The advertisement only described the location, the land area and that it was a freehold property without giving any other particulars.
 The tender was to close in two weeks.